LaBoulange/tezos-baker/README.md

 - Next, follow the step-by-step instructions in the `initial-setup.sh` file from this repository.
 Don't execute this file as a script!
 Instead, copy and run the instructions one at a time, as you'll be prompted to take several actions throughout the process.
 These actions are described in the comments appearing in this file.

-### Upgrade from the previous versions
+### Upgrade from the previous version

-#### From v21.1_2
+- Optional and if applicable: remove the Tezpay `payouts-substitutor` extension block from your `TEZPAY_RUN_DIR/config.hjson`.
 - Run the 'Upgrade octez' procedure from the [Maintenance](#maintenance) section below.

-#### From v21.1
-- Edit your `BAKER_INSTALLATION_DIR/tezos-env.sh` file by adding the three `export DAL_xxx` environment variables from this repository's `usr/local/bin/tezos-env.sh.template` file.
-- Run the 'Upgrade octez' procedure from the [Maintenance](#maintenance) section below, with one addition:
-  - Just before running `start-octez.sh`, run `octez-dal-node config init --endpoint http://${NODE_RPC_ADDR} --attester-profiles="$BAKER_ACCOUNT_HASH" --data-dir $DAL_RUN_DIR`
-  - This version is undergoing a protocol upgrade, so please follow the subsection "# What follows is only relevant in case of protocol change."

 ### Maintenance

 The `maintenance-cheat-sheet.sh` file includes the following sections:
 - **Restart/Reboot**: Instructions for when you need to restart, possibly due to reasons such as Linux distribution maintenance.
 - **Upgrade octez**: Steps for updating when a new version of octez is released.
 This section also covers Tezos protocol upgrades.
-- **Upgrade TezPay**: Should you wish to pay your delegators: procedures for when a new version of TezPay or payouts-substitutor is available.
+- **Upgrade TezPay**: Should you wish to pay your delegators: procedures for when a new version of TezPay is available.
 - **Stake and payouts management**: Guidelines on setting your baker's stake parameters and optionnaly replenishing your payout account.
 - **Voting process**: Help on how to vote at the various stages of the Tezos amendment and voting process (https://tezos.gitlab.io/active/voting.html).
 - **Switch history mode from full to rolling**: Help on how to optimize performances and disk space by switching the node history mode from `full` to `rolling`.